Self-Care For Mums? What does it mean exactly?

 3. Freshen Up

 After a challenging day, all you want is to be able to hit the “reset” button.
 Done!
 Order up a home spa treatment.
 Step one, change your bedsheets; step two, pour a bath; steps 3, 4 and 5, soak the day away.
 Add Epsom Salts to your hot bath to feel rejuvenated, right down to the bone.
+Why not indulge in a home facial or a hair treatment, just to give yourself that extra little bit of self-care at home.

 Once you emerge, pull out all the stops and lather on the body cream, massage your feet and paint those nails.
 Done right, and without cutting corners, you’ll look and feel incredible and sleep like a baby.